Emmanuelkimutai/AirBnB_clone/web_static/README.md

-Write a HTML page that diplays a header, a footer , a filter box(dropdown list) and the result of the search Write an html page that displays a header, footer, a filters box with dropdown and results Improve the places section by using flexible boxes for all place articles
+Write a HTML page that diplays a header, a footer , a filter box(dropdown list) and the result of the search Write an html page that displays a header, footer, a filters box with dropdown and results Improve the places section by using flexible boxes for all place articles Improve the page by adding responsive design to display correctly in mobile or small screens